 Each of the tools have slightly different niches.

-DocAssemble is a labor of love by a solo developer at Philadelphia Legal Assistance.
+DocAssemble is a labor of love by a solo developer at Philadelphia Legal Assistance (although owned by the author, not PLA).
 As an end-user, you get a visually attractive linear interview, electronic signatures, machine learning, SMS interview support, and responsive design that works on the desktop and on mobile devices.
 As a developer, DocAssemble is initially intimidating.
 Interviews are written in a relatively user-readable text format called YAML, but an online “playground” lets you insert example code that you can modify for your needs.
 There is no such interactive editor for the templates, but the template syntax is simple to use.
 Sometimes the choice of keyword names and syntax is unintuitive, but the documentation is extremely comprehensive, and the developer is responsive with bug fixes and advice.
 DocAssemble must be hosted by you, but a Docker image makes it relatively simple to install on popular cloud platforms such as Azure, AWS, Linode and DigitalOcean.
 Azure and AWS both offer discounts or free credits through TechSoup for non-profits.
 DocAssemble is open source which makes it very flexible.
 Custom Python modules can be added, and the use of a full-featured programming language at the core means complex interviews can be maintained without repetitive spaghetti code.
 Because DocAssemble is object-oriented, interview variables can be organized logically and intuitively, and the semantic meaning of a variable can be stored as a property of the variable, rather than having to be inferred from the name.
 This may sound like a small deal, but for larger interviews, organization is key to making the system maintainable.
 The downside is learning the syntax which is more difficult than the other 3 platforms, even for simple interviews.

 QnA is another solo project, a chatbot tool that is meant to be embedded in a website and does not need independent hosting, designed by a developer at Massachusetts’ Committee for Public Council Services.
 Despite being text based, it might be the easiest to learn, and the simple bubbles are visually attractive and easy to use.
 However, it doesn’t currently offer the features needed for more complex or longer interviews.
 It’s great for guiding a website visitor to content or drafting a simple letter and is a good way to add interactivity to your organization’s home page.